How to convert List to Map in Java?

 Map<Long, Customer> idCustomerMap = customers.stream().collect(Collectors.toMap(Customer::getId, customer -> customer));

-With these examples above, we are successfully converted a List to Map.
+With these examples above, we have successfully converted a List to a Map.

 Grouping the list by some property